-A year with 13 Friday the 13ths? | EarthSky.org
+A year with 13 Friday the 13ths?

 But with this 13-month calendar, we’d certainly find calendar months having no full moon at all.
 In the 19-year Metonic cycle, we’d have 247 calendar months yet only 235 full moons, so somewhere around 12 calendar months would have no full moon in one 19-year period.

 In our Gregorian calendar, only the month of February can have no full moon.
-This last happened in February 2018, and will next happen 19 years later, in February 2037.
+This last happened in February 2018, and will next happen 19 years later in February 2037.

 Read more: Why no full moon in February 2018?

-Now and again, I suppose, the International Fixed Calendar would actually find the full moon falling on Year Day or Leap Day, though I imagine quite rarely.
-Let me go out on the limb of modern folklore here and propose that a full moon happening outside of any week might be the International Fixed Calendar’s version of a Blue Moon!
+Now and again, I suppose, the International Fixed Calendar would actually find the full moon falling on Year Day or Leap Day, though probably quite rarely.
+Possibly, any full moon happening outside of any week might be the International Fixed Calendar’s version of a Blue Moon!

-Bottom line: The year 2019 presents a Friday the 13th in September and December.
+Bottom line: The year 2021 presents a Friday the 13th in August.
 But should we ever switch over to the proposed 13-month calendar, we’d have a Friday the 13th every month.